A picture of a young female recruiting professional looking at the camera while drinking from a mug and working in a computer

 The same goes for anything else in life.
 If you don’t start today, you won’t see any results tomorrow.

 Experience and knowledge aside, it’s really up to you to decide if becoming a recruiter is the right move for your career.
-Recruitment is an evergreen and recession-proof industry, but as Vanessa said, it takes drive, discipline, and motivation to really squeeze out its full potential.
+Recruitment is an evergreen, recession-proof industry, but, as Vanessa said, it takes drive, discipline, and motivation to really squeeze out its full potential.

-If you are ready to take on the challenge or would like to learn more about becoming a recruiter with gpac, contact our talent acquisition team to learn more.
+If you are ready to take on the challenge or would like to learn more about becoming a recruiter with gpac, get in touch with one of our Talent Acquisition Specialists.

 RELATED ARTICLES